RonnyKorneli/RonnyKorneli/README.md

 ![Fullstack Web Developer](https://github.com/RonnyKorneli/RonnyKorneli/blob/master/profImage.jpg)

-- 🔭 I’m currently working on The final Project at DCI
+- 🔭 I’m currently working on The final Project at the one yearIntensive training at the DCI
 - 🌱 I’m currently learning MERN
 - 📫 How to reach me: ronnykorneli@googlemail.com
 - 😄 Pronouns: He